Lysander/snippets/Mono/SoapXmlMessages/README.md

-Imho it is not a big deal to provide something similar within the .NET framework... that would save so much life-time that you can spend with much nicer things than to explore the possibilities of dealing with SOAP problems... ok, almost everything is more fun than SOAP ;-)
+Imho it is not a big deal to provide something similar within the .NET framework... that would save so much life-time that you can spend with much nicer things than to explore the possibilities of dealing with SOAP problems... ok, almost everything is more fun than SOAP 😉

-(Perhaps that is the reason, why the .NET developers did not spend to much time with their SOAP APIs? :-D just kidding... )
+(Perhaps that is the reason, why the .NET developers did not spend to much time with their SOAP APIs? 😈 just kidding... )

 P.S.